Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-We'll continue through the valley to the town of Urubamba for a traditional (included) lunch featuring regional Andean cuisine.
+We'll continue through the valley to the town of Urubamba for a traditional lunch featuring regional Andean cuisine.

 -